-Service Type Description/ Available Policy Components (in tabs)/ Service Rule (in Rules Editor)/ Service-specific policy components (called out with legend below) this type of service.
-Service Authentication Roles Enforcement Summary Authentication Sources: Note that when you configure posture policies, only those that are configured for the OnGuard Agent are shown in list of posture policies.
-Refer to the "802.1X Wireless " on page 92 service type for a description of the other tabs.
-This type of service is the same as the Web-based Authentication service, except that there is no authentication performed; only health checking is done.
+Service Type Description Authentication Sources: Authentication Sources: Authentication Sources: Strip Username Rules: Enable to specify a comma-separated list of rules to strip username prefixes or suffixes Note that when you configure posture policies, only those that are configured for the OnGuard Agent are shown in list of posture policies.
+Refer to the "802.1X Wireless" on page 96 service type for a description of the other tabs.
+Web-based Health Check Only This type of service is the same as the Web-based Authentication service, except that there is no authentication performed; only health checking is done.
 There is an internal service rule (Connection:Protocol EQUALS WebAuth) that categorizes request into this type of service.
-There is also an external service rule that is automatically added when you select this type of service: Host:CheckType EQUALS Health .
-Web-based Health Check Only This type of service is similar to other Web-based services, except that authentication and health checking are not performed on the endpoint.
+There is also an external service rule that is automatically added when you select this type of service: Host:CheckType EQUALS Health.
+Web-based Open Network Access This type of service is similar to other Web-based services, except that authentication and health checking are not performed on the endpoint.
 A Terms of Service page (as configured on the Guest Portal page) is presented to the user.
 Network access is granted when the user click on the submit action on the page.
-Web-based Open Network Access Ŷ This type of service is the same as regular 802.1X Wireless Service, except that posture and audit policies are not configurable when you use this template.
-802.1X Wireless - Identity Only ~ - This type of service is the same as regular 802.1X Wired Service, except that posture and audit policies are not configurable when you use this template.
-802.1X Wired - Identity Only
+802.1X Wireless - Identity Only This type of service is the same as regular 802.1X Wireless Service, except that posture and audit policies are not configurable when you use this template.
+802.1X Wired - Identity Only This type of service is the same as regular 802.1X Wired Service, except that posture and audit policies are not configurable when you use this template.
+Template for any kind of RADIUS request.
+Rules can be added to handle RADIUS requests that sends any type of standard or vendor-specific attributes.